 Should your SaaS application have total control of your business needs?

 But what this mentality really stood for at its heart was total client control.
-For the businesses throwing around the one throat to choke metaphor, having the customer rely on you and solely you as the point of contact for all needs meant that the customer had to go through this single point for anything and everything.
+For businesses that use the ‘one-throat-to-choke’ metaphor, it means that the customer has to rely on them for all their needs.
+This single point of contact is responsible for everything the customer needs.

 This means to have influence, power, and ultimately more money in the pocket of the lone supplier.
-For the customer, it means that they have little visibility into anything beyond that single point of contact, and were in actuality handing over a considerable amount of control and important decision-making power for their business.
+Customers are left with very limited visibility into anything beyond that single point of contact.
+As a result, they are actually handing over considerable control and major decision-making power to the company.

 The Rise of the Monolithic SaaS Application

-It’s hard to pinpoint exactly when the innate need to control the client spilled into the SaaS-based application world, but I would hedge my bets on around 2010-2013.
-SaaS was really starting to take off at this point, and more and more business in the ecommerce and omnichannel world, in particular, were abandoning expensive and kludgy on-premise applications in favor of the cloud.
+The need to control the client spilled into the SaaS-based application world around 2010-2013.
+SaaS was really starting to take off at this point, and more and more businesses in the eCommerce and omnichannel world, in particular, were abandoning expensive and kludgy on-premise applications in favor of the cloud.

-And the cloud was amazing!
 Key services and functions all of a sudden became cheaper, spreading the once lump-sum amount for physical software across the year via small monthly payments.
 Many formerly satellite services like marketing could also be replaced by the SaaS model.
-But over time, these applications sought to keep their user base returning day after day, and their strategy was not deepening their core specialty: instead, many applications decided they wanted more of the customer’s time, attention, and yes — money.
-And their approach was to diversify their service set while unintentionally watering-down their core offering.

 The Resurgence of the Expert SaaS Application Supplier

-We’re in the midst of a renaissance: the surge in SaaS-based applications that specialize in one core service set, product, or function has boomed back onto the scene.
+We’re in the midst of a post-pandemic renaissance: the surge in SaaS products that specialize in one core service set, product, or function has boomed back onto the scene.

 Businesses are migrating away from the applications and service providers who are still claiming that they can “do it all” because the reality is you can’t be an expert in everything.
 Just like a retailer who sells across multiple channels, you have to have a niche that you excel in to create a competitive differentiator.
 Pick that one thing you’re good at, and then refine, refine, refine until you have it down to a science.